programmingtips/loopback-next/packages/core/test/acceptance/action-composition.feature.md

 ## Scenario: Different action styles

-- One-way (similar as Express middleware)
+- One-way (similar as Express middleware, can be phase-based)
-- Cascading (similar as Koa middleware)
+- Cascading (similar as Koa middleware, the action itself is responsible for calling the next one, for example, `await next()`)
 - Result and error handling